How to See the Garden of Morning Calm Lighting Festival in Winter 2025 / 2026

 When is the Garden of Morning Calm Lighting Festival?

-The Lighting Festival will take place at the Garden of Morning Calm in winter.
+The Lighting Festival will take place at the Garden of Morning Calm in winter from December 5th, 2025 to March 15th, 2026.
 During the festival, opening hours are extended late into the night, so visitors can fully enjoy the spectacle after dark.
-You could easily spend at least 2 hours, happily wandering the grounds.
+I’d budget at least 2 hours to wander the grounds, to avoid feeling overly rushed.

 In winter, the Garden of Morning Calm has extended hours for the Lighting festival